Who is Lecia Robertson?

 I worked and studied hard (singing, acting and dancing classes) and got into various small shows then landed a job in Show Boat.
 A three month London season and five months touring.
 I also did some plays including Dido, Queen of Carthage at the Edinburgh Fringe Festival.
 And Pantomimes!!

 Showboat was filled with opera singers so I decided to head back towards my original goal.
 As Showboat finished I got my first Opera role in a semi-pro production.
 I thought I was on the road already.....WRONG!

 The path was long with many obstacles but eventually, I became good enough for major roles in mainstage performances.
 It is hard to quantify the thrill of singing over a 100 piece orchestra without a microphone and knowing that you can touch people with your voice.

 During all of this, I taught on and off.
 Sometimes standing in for friends or helping out someone who asked.
 But due to travelling a lot with my singing, I didn't want to commit to regular teaching until recently.
 So here I am.
-I have over 25 students, mostly children and now, I have just completed the course work for my Masters of Music Studies specialising in Vocal Pedagogy at Griffith University, so I can become a better teacher with more tools in my kit.
-There is only a small matter of my dissertation to finish now.
+I have over 25 students, mostly children and now, I have just completed my Masters of Music Studies specialising in Vocal Pedagogy at Griffith University, so I can become a better teacher with more tools in my kit.

 My course covers anatomy and physiology, vocal health and analysis of both singing and speaking voice, critical listening, technique for both classical and contemporary singing, vocal change, pathology and detecting problems including whom to refer them to, or if I can help, Accent Method Breathing, performance anxiety, presenting, research and more...